jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/agent/introduction.md

 on the ASM, you can select and configure the conditions or policies that the agent must validate for breaking the build.

+## Export button

+In the DevSecOps section,
+there is the Export button
+on the top left.
+Clicking on this button,
+you can download a CVS
+(comma-separated values)
+file containing all the
+information in the table
+of this section.